-A buy to let investment property is no longer the goose that laid the golden egg.
-Various government policies, combined with rising house prices, have made it increasingly hard to make a profit.
+A buy to let investment property is not a guaranteed investment.
+Various government policies, combined with rising house prices, have made it increasingly hard to make a profit in the private rental sector.
 But all is not lost.

 1. Buy a cheap property in a high-demand area

 The right property is the difference between success and failure.
 It’s common to view properties in your neighbourhood when you are looking for the perfect investment property, but there is more to it than that.
 The top areas for buy to let in the UK are a winning combination of high demand and cheap property prices.

 University towns and cities are always popular, as there is a steady supply of tenants, but according to research carried out by Zoopla, Rochdale, Glasgow, and Wigan are the top three locations for investment landlords, with rental yields of 9%, 8.6%, and 8% respectively.
 Bottom of the league was St Albans with a paltry 3.65%.

 This illustrates just how important it is to do your research before you invest in a buy to let property.
 Yes, it is easier to invest in buy to let properties in your area, but consider investing in a different part of the country if rental yields are significantly better.

 Once you have found the right property, your next task is to find the perfect tenant.
 Think carefully about what type of tenant would suit your property.
 You won’t be looking to let to students if your property is miles from a university for instance.